Magical I Am

 TO VIEW OR PRINT THIS ARTICLE IN ITS ENTIRETY, PLEASE CLICK ON THIS BUTTONClick Here

-Sky Village is the first digital game to master learning to read abstract words and symbols, using the 3-D senses of sight, sound, touch, kinesthetics, and the imagination of possibilities and solutions that the senses evoke.
-Abstract words have no physical (3-D) representation to associate with them, and therefore are difficult to learn to read.
-The brain of the young learner begins as primarily sensory-oriented, and as it develops and matures, it becomes more logically oriented and can manage symbolic written language.
 Unfortunately, many young children remain as sensory thinkers into the early grades, and some into adulthood.
 These are the individuals we refer to as 3-D Sensory-Thinkers (or learners) – when they think and imagine, they feel shapes and textures, they see colors, hues, patterns and shapes, they hear tones, pitches, over-tones that take on shape and texture.
 Therefore, abstract words and symbols are shapes/colors/tones/texture to them, not “words,” as we write them on paper.
 3-D sensory thinkers or learners essentially “draw” words and letters, instead of writing them.

-Operationally: Digital smart phones & tablets are used as learning vehicles that provide stimulation of many of the senses and imagination for developing mastery of all 3 parts of an abstract word or symbol—What a word Looks like, what a word Sounds like and what a word MeansThese are the 3 parts of every word and creating and utilizing sensory experiences of these 3 parts gives a “sensory meaning” and “experience” of each word and symbol.
+Operationally: Digital smart phones & tablets are used as learning vehicles that provide stimulation of many of the senses and imagination for developing mastery of all 3 parts of an abstract word or symbol -- what a word Looks like, what a word Sounds like and what a word Means.
+These are the 3 parts of every word and creating and utilizing sensory experiences of these 3 parts gives a “sensory meaning” and “experience” of each word and symbol.

-1. Unique to Sky Village is the use of a variety of sensory experiences to build a multi-dimensional understanding of all 3 parts of a whole word, seemingly at the same time.
+is the use of a variety of sensory experiences to build a multi-dimensional understanding of all 3 parts of a whole word, seemingly at the same time.
 No other digital methodology can make this claim, although many do use limited sensory input without providing the critical sensory input of all 3 parts of a word seemingly at the same time.
 Other educational methodologies lack understanding of how a 3-D learner processes information.
-Sky Village seeks to make 2-dimensional words, symbols, and abstract words meaningful to the 3-dimensional thinker.
+Sky Village - Trail of Spells seeks to make 2-dimensional words, symbols, and abstract words meaningful to the 3-dimensional thinker.
+Simply put, a 3-D thinker is someone who primarily learns and finds meaning through their senses.

 To start with, there is a lot of confusion in the current educational systems when it comes to teaching how to read abstract words.
 Educational systems do not even agree on the same label for abstract words – for example, labels used include: Dolch words, Frye words, Outlaw words, Sight words, Most Commonly Read Words, or Abstract words.

-2. Bindu M.E.
-Tech™ - A Digital Technology that is the unique creation of Magical I Am.
 The Bindu as a point of consciousness convergence that has been a part of Yogic tradition for thousands of years; Dr. Charles Krebs in his research in how the brain learns recognized the importance of the Bindu as a point of focus to assist a learner to integrate their brain so he can perceive symbols consistently and accurately; and more recently, Davis Dyslexia Association International used a point of orientation to focus attention.
 These findings led to the concept of the Bindu M.E.
-Tech™, as it is used in Sky Village.
+Tech™, as it is used in Sky Village - Trail of Spells.

 Also, of significance, the Bindu M.E.
-Tech is an essential “game mechanic" in Sky Village – this means that to play the game with focus, comprehension, and get the most benefit from playing the game, the child must learn to stabilize their mind’s eye perception from “The Spot.”
+Tech is an essential “game mechanic" in Sky Village - Trail of Spells – this means that to play the game with focus, comprehension, and get the most benefit from playing the game, the child must learn to stabilize their mind’s eye perception from “The Spot.”
 The game can only be played on a mobile device (phone or tablet) with the digital functions needed to learn the Bindu M.E.
-Tech, which will be available in Sky Village in the 3rd quarter of 2022.
+Tech, which will be available in Sky Village - Trail of Spells.
 Furthermore, since all letters, numbers, punctuation marks, and 2-D symbols are inherently abstract, use of the Bindu M.E.
 Tech in conjunction with the Digital Technologies of Voice Navigation, Augmented Reality, and more, make it possible to learn to perceptually recognize and understand these abstract symbols.
-Finally, the player can learn to read abstract words autonomously, and without the need for the dreaded learning tool of rote and drill memorization!

-4. Another unique creation of the Magical I Am is the Adaptive Content Casting.
-Adaptive Content Casting is a live system designed within Sky Village that continuously evaluates player competence and engagement.
-The system continuously updates the content presented to the player based on its evaluation of the player, so the player can learn comfortably at their own pace.
+Adaptive Content Casting is a live system designed within Sky Village - Trail of Spells that will continuously evaluate player competence and engagement.
+The system will continuously update the content presented to the player based on its evaluation of the player, so the player can learn comfortably at their own pace and not become overwhelmed, or bored.

 Adaptive Content Casting is used to Evaluate the user’s progress of: